TemeASD/Stream-HR-Monitor-server/README.md

 8. You should see "WEB PAGE CONNECTED" message in the black box that is the Stream HR Monitor Server
 9. Click "START" from the Watch App.
 You should see "WATCH CONNECTED" in the same black box
 10. Your heart rate should appear in the web page now.

+## Installing for development

+Clone the repo, start programming.

+## Building from source

+1. Create `dist` folder
+2. Install `nexe` globally.
+3. Acquire a copy of UPX, put it on `dist` folder
+4. Run `npm run build`

 ## Licence